 The basic camera package came with the 18-55 mm lens, battery & charger, lens and body caps, USB cable, and camera strap.
 As for accessories it depends what you really want to do, but I'd suggest the following to start off with a complete set of goodies.

 Extra SD card(s) (I use the SanDisk 4 GB "Extreme III" high speed cards.
-The 4 GB is available for about $20 through Amazon.
+The 4 GB is available for less than $20 through Amazon.
 The D40 has a USB connector and cable for your PC so you don't need a "card reader" or a cable.)

 52 mm UV filers for all lenses (mainly to protect the lens)